 We specialise in medical accident misdiagnosis claims.
 To find out where you stand and for details of no win, no fee funding call our helpline on 0800 975 8091 for a free case assessment or send us an email with brief details of your case and we will get straight back to you.

-Case study of a medical accident misdiagnosis claim for a young man whose career as a carpenter has been wrecked by the failure of doctors at two hospitals to spot a complex wrist fracture.
+This is a real life case study of a medical misdiagnosis claim involving a young man whose career as a carpenter was wrecked by the failure of doctors at two hospitals to spot a complex wrist fracture.

-Our client, an experienced carpenter with City & Guilds qualification, suffered what seemed to be a straightforward broken wrist when the car in which he was a passenger crashed.
+Our client, an experienced carpenter with City & Guilds qualifications, suffered what seemed to be a straightforward broken wrist when the car in which he was a passenger crashed.

 The injury was treated as a simple fracture by surgeons at the 2 hospitals he was seen at.
 However, it was not a simple fracture; there was a complex dislocation that both hospitals completely missed, despite it being clear on various X rays.

 As a result of the misdiagnosis, the fracture was not treated as it should have been, leaving the client with constant pain and permanent restriction in the wrist.
 He is now unable to work as a carpenter and since he is still only 30, and limited in what he can do, he has a very significant claim for the loss of earnings he is likely to suffer in the future.

 The client came to us after his original solicitors had settled his personal injury compensation claim without taking into account the failures of the hospitals involved, despite being aware of them.
 Fortunately, he was still within the legal time limit for bringing a medical accident claim against the NHS.